-This CGNAT functionality uses a set of AS3 declaration modifications and configured inputs, deployed by either a Gi LAN or Gi Firewall solution for F5 VNF Manager version 1.3 and later.
+This CGNAT functionality uses a set of AS3 declaration modifications and configured inputs, deployed by either a Gi LAN or Gi Firewall solution in an OpenStack environment for F5 VNF Manager version 1.3.0 and later.

 To implement CGNAT capabilities, you require the following:

-For a complete list of component and network requirements, see the Setup guide.
+For a complete list of component and network requirements, see the prerequisites.

 |VNFM plugins||The f5-gilan and f5-ric plugins.|

 |Large scale NAT address pool||Pool of carrier-grade end sites configured with private network addresses, translated to public IPv4 addresses, using an address translator.
 The CGNAT-enabled Gi LAN/Firewall deployment AS3 configuration will use the address pool during scaling.
 You must configure your address pool with discrete IP sets, which can originate from different subnets or VLANs.
 VNFM will, at minimum, assign five IPs to each VNF slave instance, so be sure to provide enough IP addresses in your address list.|